ReppDen/evelopers/README.md

 REST end points are:
 + Post new task for execution
-POST /request/ payload="%MONTH%" Content-Type: application/json
+POST /request/ request body="%MONTH%" Content-Type: application/json
 + get the results of a task by key
 GET /request/{key}